-When the natural rubber supply from Southeast Asia was cut off at the beginning of World War II, the United States and its allies faced the loss of a strategic material.
-With U.S. government sponsorship, a consortium of companies involved in rubber research and production united in a unique spirit of technical cooperation and dedication to produce a general purpose synthetic rubber on a commercial scale.
-These companies, in collaboration with a network of researchers in government, academic, and industrial laboratories, developed and manufactured in record time enough synthetic rubber to meet the needs of the U.S. and its allies during World War II.
+When the natural rubber supply from Southeast Asia was cut off at the beginning of World War II, the United States and its allies faced the loss of a critical strategic material.
+A consortium of companies involved in rubber research and production united with a network of researchers in government, academic, and industrial laboratories in a unique spirit of technical cooperation and dedication to produce a general purpose synthetic rubber on a commercial scale.
 Learn more.

 Wallace Carothers and the Development of Nylon

 The research of Wallace Carothers not only confirmed the existence of molecules of extremely high molecular weight, but his work quickly led to DuPont’s highly successful commercial production of neoprene, the first synthetic rubber made in the United States, and nylon, the world's first totally synthetic textile fiber.
 These products were among the earliest successes of a fundamental research program novel in the American chemical industry.
 Nylon in particular proved revolutionary to the textile industry and led the way for a variety of synthetic materials that have had enormous social and economic impact.
 Learn more.